 Optimize your website for all devices

 Remember that it's not just the desktop version of your website that needs to be fast.
-At least half of internet users use a smartphone, which is why Google now uses the speed of the mobile version of a website as a basis for ranking.
-So you can't avoid improving the loading time of the mobile version of your website if you want to achieve a good ranking.
+At least half of users users have smartphones, which is why Google now uses the speed of the mobile version of a website as a basis for ranking.
+So you can't avoid improving the loading time of the mobile version of your website if you want to rank well.

 Also, if your site's architecture is a bit outdated, you could experiment with caching Plugins .
 Or better yet, use server-side caching.
 Installing Amp-Plugins on your website is a great way to improve speed for mobile visitors.

 It's up to you now!

 What questions do you have about website speed and PageSpeed Insights ?
 Feel free to use the comment function.
 You want to be informed about new articles on WordPress & Performance?
 Then follow us on Twitter, Facebook or via our newsletter.